honordevop/Django-Blog-App-Zuri-I4G-Intenship/README.md

 # Django-Blog-App-Zuri-I4G-Intenship

 This Blog App was designed using django 3.2 and Python 3.9.1.
-It's a work in progress. it hass the following features;
+It's a work in progress.

+It hass the following features;

 *- User Login

 *- User Registration

 *- User Comment display

 The blog App can be checked out at